Comparison·Jun 15, 2026·13 min read

 The third is the regulatory comfort that comes with a global bureau brand.
 For a buying committee that needs to show the auditor and the board a tier-one decisioning vendor with a global footprint, Experian carries that signal.

 The honest pushback on each.
 Lifecycle scope is the right pitch when origination decisioning is already working, the documents are structured, and the bottleneck is downstream in customer management and collections.
 For most lenders we speak to, the bottleneck is at origination, on the documents themselves.
-Floowed solves that layer in days, not quarters, and integrates with whatever lifecycle suite the lender already runs.
+Floowed solves that layer in weeks, not quarters, and integrates with whatever lifecycle suite the lender already runs.
 The bureau bundle is real but commercially asymmetric: it locks the orchestration layer to one bureau.
+BIS research on the use of big data and machine learning in credit risk notes that lenders benefit from access to multiple, complementary data sources rather than depth on any one.
 Floowed is score-agnostic and bureau-agnostic by design, so Experian data feeds in as one of many inputs without the lock-in.
 And the regulatory signal: every Floowed decision is logged with policy version, inputs, outputs, and reasoning trace, regulator-grade for any jurisdiction we have shipped into, including MAS, OJK, BSP, RBI, the FCA, and US state regulators.
-The recommendation is to take the document intelligence and the canvas from Floowed, keep the Experian data relationship as a feed, and skip the multi-quarter implementation.
+The recommendation is to take the document intelligence and the Decisioning Engine from Floowed, keep the Experian data relationship as a feed, and skip the multi-quarter implementation.

 Where Floowed is the better choice